meteor/galaxy-docs/content/apm-optimizing-your-app-for-live-queries.md

 Now you can see a set of publications sorted by the number of documents they fetched from MongoDB.
 Here are some optimizations you can apply to them:

-* If the "Observer Reuse Ratio" is low, try to reduce it.
+* If the "Observer Reuse Ratio" is low, try to increase it.
 We’ll talk more about this in a second.
 * If possible, try to reduce the number of documents fetched by changing your code.
 For instance, You could use a limit when fetching data.

 ### Reuse observers as much as possible